deusx7/deusx7.github.io/posts/bof/posts/shootingstar.md

 ![image](https://user-images.githubusercontent.com/113513376/222982323-d937e0e8-179c-4fc2-8bb3-209ff0babe3a.png)
 ![image](https://user-images.githubusercontent.com/113513376/222982336-a91123fa-e5fc-4ceb-9638-60a78a52d5db.png)

-So the best thing at this point is to perform a Ret2Libc attack
+So the best thing at this point is to perform Ret2Libc

 But we need a gadget to use which we can get using `ropper`

-Also the calling convention of `write` requires passing 3 arguments which the register are rdi,rsi,rdx
+Also the calling convention of `write` requires passing 3 arguments which the register are rdi,rsi,rdx which is just `write(stdout, GOT_WRITE, size)`
 ![image](https://user-images.githubusercontent.com/127159644/223857605-77786288-8dda-45cb-bc2b-deb7ee623136.png)

 Since the syscall `write` is called before `ret` therefore `rdi` would already have been populated with some values so we'll just need the rsi gadget